freeseek/mocha/README.md

     -f, --apply-filters <list>        require at least one of the listed FILTER strings (e.g. "PASS,.")
-    -v, --variants [^]<file>          tabix-indexed [compressed] VCF/BCF file containing variants to include (or exclude with "^" prefix) in the analysis --threads <int>               number of extra output compression threads [0]
+    -v, --variants [^]<file>          tabix-indexed [compressed] VCF/BCF file containing variants to include (or exclude with "^" prefix) in the analysis -p  --cnp <file>                  list of regions to genotype in BED format --threads <int>               number of extra output compression threads [0]

 Output Options: